 Is there proof the moon landings were real?

 Over the years, some people have argued the videos of moon landings were faked.
-We don’t share the same opinion and we believe 100% man has set foot on the moon, but if the videos are not enough for you, there are other ways to prove it and there’s even one experiment you can do yourself (assuming you have a giant laser).
+We don’t share the same opinion and we believe 100% that humans have set foot on the moon, but if the videos are not enough for you, there are other ways to prove it and there’s even one experiment you can do yourself (assuming you have a giant laser).

 Why haven’t we gone back to the moon since 1972?

-China has recently announced their intentions to launch a manned mission to the moon and in early 2019 they made progress on their space program by being the first country to land an unmanned spacecraft on the dark side of the moon.
-The chinese program could trigger a new space race in the future if other countries feel they don’t want to be left behind.
+China has recently announced its intentions to launch a manned mission to the moon and in early 2019, they made progress on their space program by being the first country to land an unmanned spacecraft on the dark side of the moon.
+The Chinese program could trigger a new space race in the future if other countries feel they don’t want to be left behind.

-It is also very possible the next manned mission to the moon comes from the private sector with companies like SpaceX announcing plans to at least orbit the moon.
+It is also very possible the next manned mission to the Moon comes from the private sector with companies like SpaceX.
+The company has announced plans to at least send a mission that will orbit it.

 Where to learn more